State Emergency Service

-The State Emergency Service (SES) is the name used by a number of organisations in Australia that provide assistance during and after major incidents.
-Specifically, the service deals with floods, storms and tsunamis, but can also assist in other emergencies, such as vertical rescue and road crash rescues, missing persons searches, and medical evacuations.
+The State Emergency Service (SES) is the name used by a number of separate civil defence organisations in Australia that provide assistance during and after major incidents.
+Specifically, the services deal with floods, storms and tsunamis, but can also assist in other emergencies, such as vertical rescue and road crash rescues, missing persons searches, and medical evacuations.
 In other scenarios the SES may provide a support role to other agencies, particularly police and fire.
 The SES is operational 24 hours a day.
 The SES is constituted as separate organisations operating in the various Australian states and territories.
 Eight of the SES organisations co-ordinate through the Australian Council of State and Territory Emergency Services (ACSES).

 History

 During World War II the National Emergency Service was created on 1 February 1939 to provide air raid wardens.
 The organisation was disbanded six months after the end of the war.